 You can use the phone with just one eSIM profile and no physical nano-SIM in it.
 But if you want dual-SIM functionality, you need to add a physical nano-SIM.
 There is no way yet to enable dual-SIM functionality on this phone through eSIMs only.

-How to activate an eSIM on the Galaxy Z Fold 5?
+How do you activate an eSIM on the Galaxy Z Fold 5?

 Activating an eSIM is very easy on the Galaxy Z Fold 5.
 The carrier will likely have already linked the phone’s IMEI to an appropriate eSIM profile if you purchased the phone straight from it.